javert-click/javert-click/README.md

 | Time                         | 1m32s     | 0m45s            | 1m39s     |  5m33s        | 5m35s         |  10m13s       |  3m8s          |  2m3s             |  12m36s      |   14m44s   |
 | #JSIL Commands    | 316,500   | 151,396          |  319,608  |  1,181,553   | 1,088,310    |   1,898,784   |   377,745    |   502,257        |  1,722,600   |   2,011,518  |

 Note that in the symbolic tests `Mirror`, `EmitOn`, `EmitOff`, `EmitOnce` and `PoolLimit`, JaVerT.Post finds failing models, which represent the three bug scenarios described in the paper; the remaining symbolic tests are expected to pass.
-In the following, we give the failing model expected for each test.
+In the following, we give the failing model(s) expected for each test.

 #### Mirror.js: Null Dereference Bug (Bug#1 of Section 6.2.2)
 ```